-An ecosystem is the functional unit of nature that includes the community of organisms that grow, reproduce, feed and interact, as well as the nonliving elements of an environment.
-At times, the word ecosystem is confused with the term biome, but they differ from one another in scale.
-An ecosystem describes a single environmental and ecological unit.
-A biome, by contrast, tends to be regional and often has several distinct ecosystems within it.
-For example, an aquatic biome consists of numerous ecosystems like tidal pools, coral reefs and kelp forests.
-At any rate, a delicate balance exists within an ecosystem because of the competition for resources.
+As a functional unit of nature that includes the community of organisms that grow, reproduce, feed and interact, an ecosystem also includes the nonliving elements of the environment.
+An ecosystem describes a single environmental and ecological unit or community, whereas a biome, by contrast, tends to be regional and often has several distinct ecosystems within it.
+An aquatic ocean biome consists of numerous ecosystems like tidal pools, coral reefs and kelp forests.

-Organisms within an ecosystem are comprised of several species of living things -- from the microscopic to the very large.
-A pond ecosystem’s living things, for example, range in size from the algae and zooplankton in a drop of pond water to the larger fish, amphibians, lilies and cattails that make their homes in the pond.
-Meanwhile, a community is defined by all the different populations of varied species co-existing and thriving within that same habitat.
-The resilience of the community hinges on a cycle -- or chain of events and processes -- that creates food and energy for all the organisms within the ecosystem.
+The living creatures in a biological community include microscopic living organisms to all classes and sizes of animals.
+In a pond, for example, living organisms range in size from the algae and zooplankton in a drop of pond water to the larger fish, amphibians, lilies and cattails that make their homes in the pond.
+All the different populations of species co-existing and thriving within that same environment define the inhabitants of an ecosystem.
+The resilience of the community hinges on a cycle -- or chain of events and processes -- that creates food and energy for all the organisms within the community.
 The ecosystem’s cycle encompasses the producers, consumers and decomposers who cycle energy through the food web so that there is constant productivity, decomposition and nutrient cycling.

-Biotic and abiotic elements of an ecosystem are closely tied to one another.
+The biotic and abiotic elements of an ecosystem interact in cycles defined by daily life, time and the seasons.
 Nonliving factors determine what living things can be supported in an ecosystem.
-Similarly, the living things in a habitat affect the nonliving things there.
-For example, plants can affect soil chemistry or certain algae influence water chemistry.
-An ideal ecosystem is balanced among its parts, both biotic and abiotic, so that energy flow and nutrient cycling are stable enough for all organisms to reproduce and thrive.
-Any disruption -- like the removal or addition of an abiotic or biotic factor -- to the ecosystem can impact numerous aspects of its organization.
-For example, introducing an invasive species or a toxic pollutant throws the ecosystem's structural organization off kilter, often with domino-like effects.
+The living creatures in a habitat affect the nonliving elements within the community.
+For example, plants can affect soil chemistry or certain algae can influence water chemistry.
+An ideal ecosystem remains naturally balanced among its parts, both biotic and abiotic, so that energy flow and nutrient cycling stay stable enough for all organisms to reproduce and thrive.
+Any disruption to the ecosystem -- like the removal or addition of an abiotic or biotic factor -- often impacts numerous aspects of the community's organization.
+Introducing an invasive species or a toxic pollutant can throw the ecosystem's structural organization off-kilter, often with domino-like effects.